 6. Remove the tomatoes from the foil on the baking sheet while they are still hot so they don’t stick.
 Run a spoon around the mixture so it will release easily.

 7. Place tomatoes into a sauce pan.
-Add the wine, basil, and sugar.
+Add the wine, basil, and maple or agave syrup.

 8. Bring to a slight boil, then reduce heat and simmer, uncovered, for about 10 minutes.